 Our Top Performing Plants for Collin County

-Through research and observation over time, Collin County Master Gardeners have developed a list of plants we recommend for our area.
+Through research and observation over time at the CCMGA Gardens at Myers Park, Collin County Master Gardeners have developed a list of plants we recommend for our area.
 We hope that these lists will help you create beautiful and productive Earth-Kind gardens of your own.

 Seasonal Plant Selection and Evaluation

 You will find this vibrant garden next to the perennials.
 Established in 2014, the garden has four 600 square foot planting beds where our Master Gardeners research 36 annual varieties each year.
 Planting is in April and spent plants are removed in October.
 Each year a few previously successful plants are repeated, but Master Gardeners always seek new plants to trial.
 We collect data on each plant for disease, nutrient deficiency, pest problems, water issues, and ornamental value.
 Faded blooms are not removed and plants are left untrimmed to see how well they can perform with low maintenance.

 Vegetable Research Garden